quarantin/zomboid-spear-traps/README.md

-# Zomboid - Mod - Spear Traps
+# Project Zomboid - Mod - Spear Traps
 A mod for the game Project Zomboid to add the possibility to setup spear traps.

 # Steam Workshop URL